zeppe-lin/mkrootfs/README.md

 **Runtime**:
 - POSIX sh(1p) and "mandatory utilities"
+- GNU getopt(1) to parse cmdline options
 - pkgmk to build packages
 - pkgutils to install packages
 - pkgman to orchestrate package building and installation
 - revdep to check rootfs tarball for missing libraries
 - tar(1) to prepare the rootfs tarball
-- gnupg(1) is optional, used to sign rootfs tarball

 INSTALL